abilandz/NAT3054/Lecture_3/make.md

    Typically, after the configuration stage is done, one can use the above command to overwrite manually content of some cache variables before the project build starts.
 For instance, if after configuration stage the outdated **gcc** compiler was found by **cmake** and stored in the cache variable ```CMAKE_CXX_COMPILER```, one can manually this way set the content of that variable to the newer **gcc** version available.

    In the above general syntax, "CACHE" is a keyword and it has to be always there.
-The supported "variableType" includes most importantly "BOOL", "FILEPATH", "PATH" (the directory path), "STRING", etc. The final mandatory entry, "variableComment", sets the comment next to definition of this variable on the file "CMakeCache.txt", and it serves as tool-tip message when **cmake** is used with GUIs in Windows.
+The supported "variableType" includes most importantly "BOOL", "FILEPATH", "PATH" (the directory path), "STRING", etc. The final mandatory entry, "variableComment", sets the comment next to definition of this variable in the file "CMakeCache.txt", and it serves as tool-tip message when **cmake** is used with GUIs in Windows.
 Finally, the last argument "FORCE" is an optional keyword, and if used it will force overwriting permanently the already existing cache variable with the same name in the file "CMakeCache.txt".

    For instance, if after the configuration stage, the cache variable ```CMAKE_CXX_COMPILER``` is set in the file "CMakeCache.txt" to the outdated C++ compiler: